AlexThePolygonal/cpp-stateful-templates/README.md

 ```
 This function is a single step of the loop which is used to compute the sum of the first 5 peano integers. `a` is the counter, `b` is the accumulator variable, and `c` is the stopping condition.

-On GCC, the simple templates `value<a, RE>` and `value<b, RE>` are instantiated instantly, all of them before any of the `Assign`s are.
+On GCC, the "simple" templates `add<a, _1, RE>` and `add<b, a, RE>` are resolved fully before any of the `Assign` operations are processed.
+In other words, the `value<a, RE>` lookups are resolved upfront based on the state before any of the `Assign`s take effect.
-Because of it, all of the arguments of the assignments have the same value.
+Consequently, the assignments operate on stale data.

 ## Implementation details